isc-projects/kea/doc/guide/api.rst

        }
    }

 The returned list of classes merely contains their names.
-In order to retrieve full information about one of these classes use :ref:`command-class-get`.
+To retrieve full information about one of these classes, use :ref:`command-class-get`.
 The returned result is 3 (empty) if no classes are found.
 If the command is processed successfully and the list of client classes is not empty, the result of 0 is returned.
 If there is